Thursday, 22 April 2021

 Sayers After Oxford

 On gaining her degree, Sayers took up a teaching post in Hull, and stayed for over a year.
 However, her experience of teaching was not that happy.
-She was enthusiastic, but realised that most of the pupils had not learned very much and that it was difficult for her, who had always loved studying and been well taught, to get down to their level.
+She was enthusiastic, but realised that most of the pupils had not learned very much.
+It was difficult for her, who had always loved studying and been well taught, to get down to their level.
 She also knew that she wanted to be a writer or dramatist, even though most women graduates ended up as teachers.
 The War was still going on.
 After a year, she returned to Oxford, where she had been so happy.
-Her father had been helping her with a small allowance, until she was able to be self supporting and now he paid out a sum of money for her to become an apprentice learner in a publishing house.
-She took up work at Blackwells, which was then a small but thriving business.
+Her father had been helping her with a small allowance, until she was able to be self supporting.
+He paid out a sum of money for her to become an apprentice learner in a publishing house.
+She took up work at Blackwells, which was then a thriving business.
 Basil Blackwell, the owner, who became a good friend, engaged to teach her all about the publishing process.
 She was on a very small salary, but was so happy to be back in Oxford.
 She felt she was much better suited to mixing with writers and artists, than with schoolchildren.
 She continued to write poetry, often on religious themes and had some work published.
-She enjoyed the social life in Oxford, seeing old friends - many of whom were also starting on a writing career.
+She enjoyed the social life in Oxford, seeing old friends.
 Through one of her women friends, Doreen Wallace, she met a man called Eric Whelpton.
-Like her, he dabbled in writing, and was a Francophile who had spent some of his early life in France.
+Like her, he dabbled in writing, and was a Francophile.
 He had several health issues, due to his war service and Dorothy began to grow fond of him.
 He was more sophisticated, especially in sexual matters than the inexperienced Dorothy.
 He did not reciprocate her romantic feelings...After 2 years in Blackwell's, Dorothy left the job.
-She continued to do some work for him, reading manuscripts and she did some tutoring but she seemed to be a standstill, career wise.
+She continued to do some work for Basil, reading manuscripts but she seemed to be a standstill, career wise.
 She didn't like teaching, and publishing had not worked out.
 Whelpton got a job in France teaching, and decided to set up a sideline business, arranging for English schoolchildren to go to France to learn, and vice versa.
 He suggested that Dorothy might like to become his secretary.
-Pleased at the idea of working with him, and having no real job prospects in Oxford, she took up the offer.
+She accepted his offer.

 No comments: